pcwii/mesh-skill/README.md

 - Investigate enabling remote mycroft to reply to messages (20191231)
     * ```[{"source":"basement"},{"message":"is dinner ready yet"},{"reply": True}]```
 - Provide a customization for Topic Names to increase security.(20191231)
+- Add prompting on remote receiving device before playing messages.(20191231)
+    * Not sure this has value if room is unoccupied.
+- Add prompting on remote receiving device before executing commands messages.(20191231)
+    * Not sure this has value if room is unoccupied.
 - Autodiscovery???(20191231)